makkus/freckles/src/freckles/doc/security.md

 #### Using the '::ask::' var adapter {: .block-title}
 <div class="section-block" markdown="1">

-The best way that is still straight-forward, at the moment, is to let the ``freckles`` application prompt you for the password. *freckles* has a feature called 'vars adapters' (which, in the future will be used to connect to password manages and the like, among other things).
-They can be activated by specifying the name of the adapter (between two sets of '::') as the argument value.
+The best way (that is still straight-forward) at the moment is to let the ``freckles`` application prompt you for the password. *freckles* has a feature called 'vars adapters' (which, in the future will be used to connect to password manages and the like, among other things).
+They can be activated by specifying the name of the adapter as the argument value (between two sets of '::').
 The var adapter we use here is called 'ask'.
 So, in our example from before, we'd do:

 ```console
 frecklecute user-exists --password ::ask:: markus